Code-Institute-Submissions/KikiBaaijens-generationsofrocksociety/readme.md

 Credits
 Content
-The text for section Y was copied from the Wikipedia article Z Media
+The text for the band page was copied from their Facebookpage.
-The photos used in this site were obtained from ...
+The photos, songs and video used in this site were obtained from the band.
 Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from Black Sabbath, the early years.